-restaurant, 2 bars, private dining rooms, free Wi-Fi, in-room TV, unsuitable for disabled.
+restaurant, 2 bars, private dining rooms, free Wi-Fi, in-room TV.

 in public areas.